Cross-Domain Multi-Task Learning for Sequential Sentence Classification in Research Papers: Sequential Sentence Classification

 \subsection{Semantic Relatedness of Classes}

 Datasets for sentence classification have different domain-specific annotation schemes, that is different sets of pre-defined classes.
-Intuitively, some classes have a similar meaning across domains, e.g. the classes \textit{Model} and \textit{Experiment} in the ART corpus are semantically related to \textit{Methods} in PubMed-20k (PMD) (see Table~\ref{table:datasets}).
+Intuitively, some classes have a similar meaning across domains, e.g.\ the classes \textit{Model} and \textit{Experiment} in the ART corpus are semantically related to \textit{Methods} in PubMed-20k (PMD) (see Table~\ref{table:datasets}).
 An analysis of semantic relatedness can help consolidate different annotation schemes.

-We propose machine learning models to support the identification of semantically related classes according to the following idea: if a model trained for PMD recognises sentences labelled with \textit{ART:Model} as \textit{PMD:Method}, and vice versa, then the classes \textit{ART:Model} and \textit{PMD:Method} can be assumed to be semantically related.
+We propose machine learning models to support the identification of semantically related classes according to the following idea: If a model trained for PMD recognises sentences labelled with \textit{ART:Model} as \textit{PMD:Method}, and vice versa, then the classes \textit{ART:Model} and \textit{PMD:Method} can be assumed to be semantically related.

 Let $T$ be the set of all tasks, $L$ the set of all classes in all tasks, $m_t(s)$ the label of sentence $s$ predicted by the model for task $t$, and $S^l$ the set of sentences with the ground truth label $l$.
-For each class $l \in L$ the corresponding semantic vector $v_l \in \mathbb{R}^{|L|}$ is computed as follows:
+For each class $l \in L$ the corresponding semantic vector $v_l \in \mathbb{R}^{|L|}$ is defined as:

 where $v_{l, l'} \in \mathbb{R}$ is the component of the vector $v_l$ for class $l' \in L$ and $\mathbbm{1}(p)$ is the indicator function that returns $1$ if $p$ is true and $0$ otherwise.
 Intuitively, the semantic vectors concatenated vertically to a matrix represent a ``confusion matrix'' (see Figure~\ref{fig:pred_heatmap} as an example).
-Indeed, if we consider only one task, then the matrix is a confusion matrix.
+Now, we define the semantic relatedness of two classes $k, l \in L$ using cosine similarity: